fynnfluegge/rocketnotes/README.md

 &nbsp;

 ### Superfast Document Search
-- 🔎 Search all your documents by content
+- 🔎 Search through all your documents by content.
 - 🚀 Get an autosuggestion panel with all documents matching you search pattern - superfast!
 <div align="center">
   <img src="landing-page/src/assets/searchbar.gif">